-The Farming Minister insists the badger cull IS on track.
+Half way through the badger cull and the Government says it IS on track.
 It's got three more weeks to run in West Somerset, but there are claims marksmen aren't killing enough badgers to make the trial scientifically worthwhile.

 A charity has claimed photos of a dead badger proves the animals are suffering painful deaths as part of the badger cull.
 Defra however, says the pictures are not connected to the trials.

 The animal rescue centre Secret World in Highbridge, Somerset, says a post mortem on a dead badger (pictured) proves the animals are suffering painful deaths as part of the badger cull.
 It is the first photo released of a culled badger.